-US could be in store for a 'grim beginning' to the new year, experts warn, as dual variants of Covid-19 spread - Local News 8
+US could be in store for a 'grim beginning' to the new year, experts warn, as dual variants of COVID-19 spread - Local News 8

 Citing the “uncertainty” around the Omicron variant, Stanford University announced it is shifting to online instruction for the first two weeks of the upcoming winter quarter, slated to begin January 3.

-A growing number of Covid-19 cases have forced postponements in several major sports leagues.
+The growing number of COVID-19 cases have forced postponements in several major sports leagues.
 Seven NHL teams have been temporarily shut down as of Sunday, and the league and its players’ union announced that games through Christmas that required cross-border travel between the US and Canada will be postponed.

 The-CNN-Wire